OutreachPlatformAdmin/platform/backend/crm_api/README.md

 # Docker / Postgres Setup

 within the `database/` directory there is an `init.sql` file which contains the SQL to create
 the `platform` db and schema.
 It also contains some insert statements to insert sample data.

+There's also a `.env` file in `backend/crm_api` that can be used to set environment variables for the docker container that is not checked in to git.
+It's recommended to set the `POSTGRES_PASSWORD` environment variable there.

 Start up the docker container which will create a docker container running a postgres instance
 ```